duboc/makeup-make/README.md

-# Natura Foundation Color Matcher - Flask Application
+# O Boticário Foundation Matcher - Flask Application

-A sophisticated web application that uses computer vision and color science to find the perfect Natura foundation match for your skin tone.
-This Flask application focuses exclusively on Natura's Una Base Fluida HD and Una Corretivo Cobertura Extrema 24h product lines, implementing research-based algorithms for accurate skin color analysis.
+A sophisticated web application that uses computer vision and color science to find the perfect O Boticário foundation match for your skin tone.
+This Flask application focuses exclusively on O Boticário's QDB Tô No Glow and Make B. product lines, implementing research-based algorithms for accurate skin color analysis.

 ## Features